 - RESTORATIVE TEACHING—consultation, training, and immersive learning experiences to identify, develop, and practice relational pedagogy

 - APPLYING RESTORATIVE PRACTICES—working with individuals, groups, workplaces, and institutions to identify and engage in restorative practices with intention and accountability

 I was honored to be a presenter at the RJ World 2020 Conference, and again in 2022.
 You can find my video presentation on the importance of tenderness (2020) here and my 2022 presentation on restorative teaching here.

-Here’s what participants in a recent immersive learning experience I offered for Professional Learning days at Jackson-Via Elementary School had to say:
+Here’s what participants in an immersive learning experience I offered for Professional Learning days at Jackson-Via Elementary School had to say:

 You were a blessing to our school community.
 Thanks for your time and the training you provided for us.Luella Anderson, Instructional Coach